The 5 Best Pumpkin Patches Near Miami

 1. Pinto’s Farm

 Pinto’s is one of South Florida’s largest pumpkin patches, so the family-run operation has the whole fall fun thing down to a science.
-Along with an admirable squash selection, you’ll find fruit smoothies, hayrides and animals every weekend through November 3.
+Along with an admirable squash selection, you’ll find fruit smoothies, hayrides and animals every weekend through November 1.
 Be sure to get lost in the farm’s hay maze, which is made with more than a thousand bales.
 Before you make the drive, make sure to call ahead for reservations.

 14890 SW 216th St., Miami; pintofarm.com

 Pumpkins, a petting zoo and…frozen treats?
 You’re still in Miami, after all.
-Open every weekend through October, the Little Farm’s Fall Festival offers everything you’d expect from your neighborhood farm, plus a lineup of local food vendors.
+Open every weekend through October, the Little Farm’s socially distanced Fall Festival offers everything you’d expect from your neighborhood farm, plus a lineup of local food vendors.
 Just make sure to call for reservations as this year’s event is open for call-ahead only.

 Multiple locations; pumpkintowne.com